 Just as an example, About Redlands Realty has been in the industry for over 18 years.
 Our experience turned to knowledge on how to deal with different situations in the marketplace.
 This becomes incredibly valuable especially when it comes to:

 In the same NAR report mentioned earlier, let’s look at the numbers for sellers who had agent representation.
-In 2019, the report stated:
+In 2020 (updated on May 3, 2020), the report stated:

 "The typical seller has recommended their agent once since selling their home; 66% of sellers recommended their agent at least 3 times since selling their home"